simaosanguinho/SIRS-Project/Report.md

 ##### 2.2.1.1.
 Confidentiality

-To ensure that sensitive information is kept private and only accessible to authorized individuals or systems, this is, to ensure confidentiality, the document is encrypted using the ChaCha20Poly1305 algorithm.
+To ensure that sensitive information is kept private and only accessible to authorized individuals or systems - in other words, to ensure confidentiality - the document is encrypted using the ChaCha20Poly1305 algorithm.
 This algorithm is an authenticated encryption with associated data (AEAD) algorithm, meaning that it provides both data confidentiality and data authenticity.

 When we were thinking of which algorithm to use, we were first thinking of using AES, but we decided to use ChaCha20Poly1305 because it is optimized for software performance, making it faster than AES without hardware support.
 It also a [great choice](https://ieeexplore.ieee.org/document/7927078) on IoT devices, and embedded systems, which is the case of the car.